rararamberg/ARTIC-generator/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Find and use external api //Allow user to serach
-- Render data on page
+- Render data on page //Render item image link and description
-- Allow user to choose favorites
+- Allow user to choose favorites // On new search clear previous search results

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*